-Clicking on the right-hand "Search Filters" panel on the Forecast List pops open a set of useful options for filtering down the list of known forecasts.
-There are filters for viewing only national or regional forecasts, for hiding all simulations or all controls, for seeing only forecasts modified within a recent time period, and lastly, an auto-complete search filter for retrieving forecasts with information matching the search terms.
+Clicking on the right-hand Search Filters panel on the Forecast List pops open a set of useful options for filtering down the list of known forecasts.
+There are filters for viewing only national or regional forecasts, for hiding all simulations or all controls, for seeing only forecasts modified within a recent time period, for hiding study related forecasts, and lastly, an auto-complete search filter for retrieving forecasts with information matching the search terms.

-Figure 4: Search Filters
+Figure 5: Search Filters